Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 for some vector fields $\zeta_{\black,\pm}$ of the form \eqref{zetablack}.

 .1in A {\em decorated cobordism pair} is a cobordism pair $(X,L)$ together with a pair $ (J,f_L)$ as above.
 This ends the Definition. \end{definition}

-In order to use the Cieliebak-Mohnke perturbation, we need pick some Donaldson type hypersurface $D$ in $X-L$.
-This will be discussed in detail in Section \ref{sec:don}.
+In order to use the Cieliebak-Mohnke perturbation, we need pick a Donaldson type hypersurface $D$ in $X-L$.
+This choice will be discussed in detail in Section \ref{sec:don}.
 Here we only use it to define combinatorial types of treed holomorphic disks.
-For notational convenience, we set \begin{definition} Let $(X,L)$ be a decorated cobordism pair from $(Z_-,\Lambda_-)$ to $(Z_+,\Lambda_+)$ as above, so that the Lagrangians $\Pi_\pm = p_\pm(\Lambda_\pm)$ are embedded.
+For notational convenience, we set \begin{definition} Let $(X,L)$ be a decorated cobordism pair with concave end $(Z_-,\Lambda_-)$ and convex end $(Z_+,\Lambda_+)$ as above, so that the Lagrangians $\Pi_\pm = p_\pm(\Lambda_\pm)$ are embedded.

 .1in A {\em treed holomorphic disk} from a treed disk $C$ to $X$ is a collection of holomorphic maps and trajectories

 for the vector fields $\zeta_{L}, \zeta_{\white,\pm},\zeta_D$ for some partition of the edges $\Edge(\Gamma)$ into subsets